Hendrix-CS/csci150/labs/doublets.md

     dictionary.valid_word(some_word, 'english3.txt')

-Note that handling erroneous input requires using a loop.
+Handling erroneous input requires using a loop.
 The following example shows a loop structure that you may find helpful:

 	valid = False